 Emma Earls ’24

-Emma is a junior from Sturbridge, Massachusetts.
+Emma is a senior from Sturbridge, Massachusetts.
 She is majoring in Creative Writing and minoring in Theater and Classical Studies.
 She enjoys reading and writing, inside and outside of classes.
 She also likes good movies, iced coffee, and fall weather.

 Ben Peterson ’24

-Ben is a junior from Pittsburgh.
+Ben is a senior from Pittsburgh.
 He is a Literature major.
 He loves to read and would suggest that anyone here at Hamilton take a course in literature.
 He is on the club soccer team and loves to play and watch the beautiful game (up the Red Devils).

 Ely Silverman ’26